Bipolar transistors

 Short-circuit protection is a safety requirement for all power distribution systems.
 Short circuits occur whenever a charged conductor makes physical contact to a grounded element in the system.
 Because the output impedance is unknown and often has an inductive element, the switch must be able to safely demagnetize the inductance.

-As the short-circuit current ramps up, it causes resistive power losses in the MOSFET; however, these are relatively low as the MOSFET is in saturation mode with its minimum RDS(on).
-After the switch hits its current limit and turns off, the inductance in the wires creates a negative voltage spike that causes the voltage clamp in the switch to engage in the avalanche.
+As the short-circuit current ramps up, it causes resistive power losses in the MOSFET; however, these are relatively low as the MOSFET is in fully enhanced mode with its minimum RDS(on).
+After the switch hits its current limit and turns off, the inductance in the wires creates a negative voltage spike that causes the MOSFET to operate in avalanche mode.
 While the inductance demagnetises, this high VDS causes the dissipation of the stored energy.

 A resistive partial short circuit can occur due to debris or corrosion, or even a load failure.
 In this case, there is a risk that the current will saturate before hitting the current limit.
 A high, uncontrolled current flow would occur until the system hits thermal shutdown or a secondary method of current monitoring turns the system off.
 To prevent under-voltage lockout for the wider system, it is important that current thresholds are set low, inductances are minimized if possible and that the reaction is fast.